titaniym21/Film-app-js/README.md

 # **Hetflix**

-**Hetflix is ​​a video streaming service that lets you watch a variety of award-winning TV series, movies, anime, documentaries and other content on thousands of devices connected to Internet.**
+_Hetflix is ​​a video resource that allows you to choose what to watch: TV series, anime, movies, documentaries and more on thousands of movies connected to the Internet.
+The app provides information on over 200000 movies.
+You can watch the trailer, read the basic information about the film and decide what you will watch by adding the film to your favorites._

-## Settings to get started:
+### Settings to get started:

 1. Download and install Node.js.